Research In The Garden

-Interested researchers and students are invited to contact us to determine if UBC Botanical Garden has the resources and/or collections to support your individual research interests.
-In addition to its significant plant collections, UBC Botanical Garden has expert horticultural and botanical staff, plant-growing facilities (including a nursery), and a mission to promote plant research.
+Researchers and students are invited to contact us to determine if UBC Botanical Garden has the resources and/or collections to support your individual research interests.
+In addition to its significant plant collections, UBC Botanical Garden has expert horticultural and botanical staff, plant-growing facilities (including a nursery), resident faunal and floral biodiversity, and a mission to promote plant research.

 Research Projects Conducted in UBC Botanical Garden

 The Franklinia Foundation projects, 2004-2014

 For ten years, the Franklinia Foundation partnered with UBC Botanical Garden to support conservation research.
 This partnership led to important research, both at UBC and with international partners, while making training opportunities and research experiences for staff and students possible.

 The Foundation’s support has led to meaningful engagement with a broad community through joint expeditions, with procurement and exchange of plant material and public engagement through presentations and lectures.
 It has also helped catalyze significant collaborations with a number of botanical gardens and international organizations.

 Research focus and capacity development at UBC Botanical Garden